|

 random movement of both lots of particles is enough to ensure that both gases

-eventually become completely mixed by diffusion.
+eventually become completely mixed by diffusion (spread into each other).

 This is clear evidence for diffusion